-Multi-annual card for an employee on secondment or "Assignee ICT" (carte pluriannuelle détaché ICT) This residence permit concerns employees seconded to a French company of the same group for a temporary assignment.
+Multi-annual card for an employee on secondment or "Assignee ICT" (carte pluriannuelle détaché ICT)

+This residence permit concerns employees seconded to a French company of the same group to carry out a high level senior management or expertise.
 This residence permit is valid for up to three years (consistent with the length of the secondment) and is not renewable.
-It must be obtained in addition to a long-stay visa (visa long séjour ("VLS")).
-With this multi-annual card, there is no need to require a separate work authorization.
+It must be obtained in conjunction with a long-stay visa (visa long séjour (VLS)).

+With this multi-annual card, there is no need for a separate work authorization.
+However, once in France, the employee will have to request a residence permit from the prefecture within three months.

+• Temporary worker (travailleur temporaire)

+The employee carries out an expert assessment or follows a training course in a French company belonging to the same group.
+A work authorization must be obtained from the French authorities prior to the issuance of the visa.
 Such employees should have remuneration equal to at least the French minimum wage and must be at least equal to the minimum remuneration provided by the applicable CBA.

-Multi-annual talent passport card for an employee on secondment with a French employment agreement (salarié en mission) This residence permit is valid for up to four years and is renewable.
+Multi-annual talent passport card for an employee on secondment with a French employment agreement (passeport talent salarié en mission)

+This residence permit is valid for up to four years and is renewable.
 This must be obtained in addition to a VLS.

-This multi-annual card is for foreign nationals who come to France in the scope of an intra-group assignment.
-In addition to the requirement to have a professional seniority of at least three months in the home company, these employees must have a French employment agreement with a company established in France.
-Such employees should have remuneration equal to at least 1.8 times the French minimum wage (EUR 2,697.24 for 2018) and must be at least equal to the minimum remuneration provided by the applicable CBA.
-All employers based outside of France seconding employees to work in France must submit a preliminary declaration of secondment to the labor authorities of the place of work before the start of the secondment (www.sipsi.travail.gouv.fr).
-Employee Seconded in the Framework of a Service Agreement This category concerns employees temporarily seconded to France by their foreign employer to a third party company for the performance of specific services (e.g., technical assistance) in the scope of a service agreement.
+This multi-annual card is for foreign nationals who come to France within the scope of an intra-group assignment.
+In addition needing professional seniority of at least three months in the home company, these employees must have a French employment agreement with a company established in France

+Such employees should have remuneration equal to at least 1.8 times the French minimum wage (EUR 33,251.47 per year for 2020) and must be at least equal to the minimum remuneration provided by the applicable CBA.

+All employers based outside of France seconding employees to work in France must generally submit a preliminary declaration of secondment to the labor authorities of the place of work before the start of the secondment (www.sipsi.travail.gouv.fr).

+Employee Seconded in the Framework of a Service Agreement

+This category concerns employees temporarily seconded to France by their foreign employer to a third party company for the performance of specific services (e.g., technical assistance) in the scope of a service agreement.

 The secondment should not result in the employee's effective involvement in the daily running of the French host company's activities.
 In this case, employees can benefit from a residence permit (VLS-TS or multi-annual card), the validity of which depends on the duration of the service agreement.

-Skilled Workers In addition to the above, the Law of 7 March 2016, which entered into force on 1 November 2016, has created new talent passport cards with a maximum duration of four years renewable.
-This must be obtained in addition to a VLS.
+In addition to the above, the Law of 7 March 2016, which entered into force on 1 November 2016, has created new talent passport cards with a maximum duration of four years renewable.
+This will be obtained in addition to a VLS